New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Appendix A: Simulation Tools

 The MONS instrument response was modeled in a separate simulation utilizing Geant4; the geometry is shown in Fig.~\ref{fig:mons_sim}.
 The geometry of the four boron-loaded plastic prisms was modeled, including cadmium covering where appropriate.
 The gaps between the Prism 1 face and the cadmium sheet where thermal neutrons can leak in was also modeled.
 The external spacecraft was not included in the model based on results from \cite{Prettyman2004}, which describes that Prism 1 is well shielded from spacecraft background, and that Prism 2 and Prism 4 have the same response so that subtraction of Prism2 - Prism 4 to determine the thermal neutron counting rate will effectively remove the spacecraft background.

-The efficiency for neutron capture of Prism 1 (Cd covered), Prism 3 (not Cd covered), and the side of Prism 1 facing away from the spacecraft was simulated.
-A rectangular planar source, the same size as the prism face, was placed directly on top of the prism to fully cover the prism face in each scenario.
+The efficiency for neutron capture was simulated with an $11\times11$~cm$^2$ planar source placed directly on top of a given prism face, which fully covers the active area including the gaps.
 Neutrons were uniformly generated from random points within the rectangular dimensions.
 Neutron energies of 1$\times$10$^{-10}$ MeV and increasing in increments of one decade to 1 MeV were simulated, and at each energy the neutrons originated at angles from 0 to 85 degrees in increments of 5$^{\circ}$.
-The Prism 1 simulation provides the efficiency for epithermal neutron detection, and the Prism 3 simulation provides the efficiency for thermal neutron detection.
-Figure~\ref{fig:mons_ea} shows the efficiency for neutron capture in Prism 1 (epithermal neutrons), Prism 3 (thermal neutrons), and the side of Prism 1.
-The Prism 1 side efficiency is lower than the Prism 1 efficiency since the total area is $1/4$ of the prism side.
-In addition to the efficiency being tabulated for events hitting the primary prism in each configuration, the efficiency of events detected in, for example, Prism 2 when the source was on Prism 1 was also tabulated.
-From these simulations the effective area was calculated, by multiplying the source area (110~cm$^2$) by the efficiency at each neutron energy and angle.
+A simulation with the source incident on Prism 1 provides the efficiency for epithermal neutron detection.
+A simulation with the source on Prism 3 provides the efficiency for thermal neutron detection, and serves as a proxy for Prism 2 and Prism 4 through an angular transformation.
+A simulation with the source on the side of the prisms was also performed.
+In addition to the efficiency being tabulated for events hitting the primary prism in each configuration, the efficiency of cross-talk events, \textit{e.g.} events detected in Prism 2, 3, or 4 when the source was on Prism 1, was also tabulated.
+Figure~\ref{fig:mons_ea} shows the effective area at 0$^{\circ}$ incident angle for Prism 1 (epithermal neutrons), Prism 3 (thermal neutrons), the side of Prism 1, and examples of cross talk events detected in Prism 2 when the source is on Prism 1 or Prism 3.
+The effective area is the simulated efficiency multiplied by the source area, and the total effective area is the summation of the primary + cross talk effective areas.